Bennett Miller: Career

 Miller began his film career directing the 1998 documentary The Cruise.
 As described by Wheeler Winston Dixon, the film documented the "tough life of a tour guide on a New York City bus", and was made using handheld digital cameras.
 It was a surprise hit, and opened up numerous doors for Miller.

 Miller turned down several offers of film projects, until he was able to get support to make the film Capote with Philip Seymour Hoffman, who played Truman Capote.
 The film premiered in September 2005 at the Telluride Film Festival and was released by Sony Pictures Classics.

 In 2006 Miller directed the Bob Dylan music video When the Deal Goes Down starring Scarlett Johansson.
 Then, in 2008 he directed Johansson's music video for her Tom Waits cover of Falling Down featuring an appearance by Salman Rushdie.

 In 2009, Miller was hired by Columbia Pictures to direct the film Moneyball, based on the 2003 book of the same name by Michael Lewis, after its previously-hired director, Steven Soderbergh, clashed with producers over the tone of the film.
 The resulting film, released in 2011, was a critical and commercial success.

 Miller's most recent film is Foxcatcher (2014), starring Steve Carell, Channing Tatum and Mark Ruffalo, a film he began developing in 2006 with Gary Oldman as the lead.
 The film, produced by Annapurna Pictures and released by Sony Pictures Classics, became a critical success.
 In his review for Rolling Stone, Peter Travers called the film "a new peak" for Miller, who "takes a scalpel to the privileged worlds of Olympic sports and inherited wealth."
 It was nominated for five Academy Awards, including Best Director (Miller), Best Actor (Carell), Best Supporting Actor (Ruffalo), and Best Original Screenplay (E. Max Frye and Dan Futterman).

-Miller has directed 6 actors to Oscar nominations: Philip Seymour Hoffman and Catherine Keener for Capote, Brad Pitt and Jonah Hill for Moneyball, and Steve Carell and Mark Ruffalo for Foxcatcher.
+Miller has directed 6 performers to Academy Award nominations: Philip Seymour Hoffman and Catherine Keener for Capote, Brad Pitt and Jonah Hill for Moneyball, and Steve Carell and Mark Ruffalo for Foxcatcher.
 Hoffman won the Oscar for his work in Capote.

+In 2016, it was reported that Miller's next film would be a new version of A Christmas Carol, set to be written by Tom Stoppard.
+The project was set up through Annapurna Pictures, though it never materialized.

-As of 2018, Miller appears to be working on a documentary on the topic of future technologies featuring contributions by academics and experts in the field such as Danny Hillis, Ray Kurzweil, Kevin Esvelt and Sherry Turkle.
+As of 2018, Miller appears to be working on a documentary film exploring the impact of technological advancements on society, featuring contributions by academics and experts in the field such as Danny Hillis, Ray Kurzweil, Kevin Esvelt and Sherry Turkle.
+While working on a documentary, Miller was among the first to receive access to DALL-E—an AI image-generation tool—granted by Sam Altman.